FilOzone/filecoin-services-payments/README.md

 ### Rail Management

 Functions for operators to create and manage payment rails.
-These are typically called by service contracts on behalf of clients.
+These are typically called by service contracts on behalf of payers.

 #### `createRail(address token, address from, address to, address validator, uint256 commissionRateBps, address serviceFeeRecipient)`

 Creates a new payment rail.
 This is the first step in setting up a new payment relationship.

-- **When to use:** An operator calls this to establish a payment channel from a client (`from`) to a service provider (`to`).
+- **When to use:** An operator calls this to establish a payment channel from a payer (`from`) to a payee (`to`).
 - **Parameters**:
   - `token`: ERC20 token contract address.
-  - `from`: The client (payer) address.
+  - `from`: The payer (payer) address.
   - `to`: The recipient (payee) address.
   - `validator`: Optional validation contract address (`address(0)` for none).
   - `commissionRateBps`: Optional operator commission in basis points (e.g., 100 BPS = 1%).